xuantiep/xdeb-org/content/post/running-drupal-debian-9-apache-24-event-mpm-and-php-fpm-socks-and-proxy.md

 My post [Debian 8 with Apache 2.4, event MPM and PHP-FPM (via socks and proxy)](/post/2016/01/21/running-drupal-on-debian-8-with-apache-2-4-event-mpm-and-php-fpm-via-socks-and-proxy/) is one of the most read on xdeb.org.
 Here is the updated version for Debian 9.

+Debian 9 comes with Apache 2.4.25, PHP 7 and MariaDB 10.1 so together with HTTP/2 the server should perform even better.
+Especially PHP 7 is a significant improvement for all PHP based apps.

 There are only small changes needed to make this setup work for Debian 9 but I have also added information about HTTP/2 and the example vhost is TLS only.
 With free certs from Letsencrypt there is no reason not to use TLS, and many reasons to use it.
 Read my post [Let's Encrypt my servers with acme tiny](/post/2016/02/09/lets-encrypt-my-servers-with-acme-tiny/) for more.

 ## Installation